Ruslan-Pantaev/ReactPortfolio/src/routes/api/codecontrol/CodeControl3d_API_Documentation.md

   - NGINX

 ### Notes
  - Passwords are not stored in plain text on our database.
 They are salted and hashed using the bcrypt hashing function (https://en.wikipedia.org/wiki/Bcrypt).
  - All API routes are PUBLIC but the database is securely username and password protected with only the minimum required privileges granted.
+All calls (except /test), are apiKey validated as well.

 ### Authors
-> Inspired by Kwan Holloway's and Mike Williams' original 2D Code Control project.
+> Inspired by the original 2D Code Control project.

-(In alphabetical order): Devorah Kletenik, Ruslan Pantaev (Lead Developer) and Deborah Sturm
+(In alphabetical order): Kwan Holloway, Devorah Kletenik, Ruslan Pantaev (Lead Dev), Deborah Sturm, and Mike Williams

 ---